pramaths/InvoiceExtractor/README.md

 - **AI SDKs**: Enhance UI with dynamic, generative components.
 - **Vercel**: For deployment, ensuring high availability and performance.

+## Backend Functionality

+### Data Extraction with Node.js
+- **Node.js** serves as the backbone for backend operations in InvoiceExtractor, efficiently managing the extraction of data from invoice PDFs.
+The backend leverages various libraries to read PDF files and integrates OpenAI's GPT model to accurately interpret and structure the invoice data.

+### Uploading Invoices to Firebase
+- After data extraction, the structured invoice data is uploaded to **Firebase**, providing a secure and scalable cloud storage solution.
+This allows for easy management and retrieval of invoice records, supporting robust data handling capabilities for businesses.

+### Real-Time Data Streaming with AI SDKs
+- Utilizing modern **AI SDKs**, InvoiceExtractor enhances its data processing capabilities by streaming extracted data in real time.
+This feature is particularly beneficial within the dynamic environment of a **Next.js** application, ensuring that users experience minimal latency and receive updates as they occur.

+### Integration in Next.js Application
+- The backend functionalities seamlessly integrate within the **Next.js** framework, utilizing API routes to handle requests for data extraction, storage, and streaming.
+This integration supports server-side rendering (SSR) techniques to improve the performance, SEO, and overall user experience of the InvoiceExtractor tool.

 ## Installation

 To get started with InvoiceExtractor: